Dominic-Oseko/Aviation-Accident-Analysis/README.md

 ## 2. Data Preparation

-Uniformity - Ensures Consistent Data Representation

-Consistency - Eliminates Discrepancies

-Completeness - Ensure the dataset has no missing values
+Completeness - Ensure the dataset has no missing values.

+Uniformity - Maintain consistent data representation.

+Consistency - Resolve any discrepancies in the data.

 ## 3. Analysis

-Univariate Analysis - Analysis of one variable.

-Bivariate Analysis - Analysis of two variables.
+Univariate and Bivariate Analysis

 ## 6. Conclusion and Recommendations

 ### Conclusion

-For data cleaning, missing values were handled, duplicates were removed, type conversion was done and data consistency has also been ensured by making the strings in some of the columns to have similar format.
+For data cleaning, missing values were addressed, duplicates were eliminated, type conversions were performed, and data consistency was ensured by standardizing string formats in certain columns.

-Top five flight purposes for the aircrafts that were involved in accidents was personal, instructional, aerial application, business and positioning.
-Since the stakeholder is looking to purchase and operate aircrafts for commercial and private enterprises this was the main variable used in the bivariate analysis.
+The top five flight purposes for aircraft involved in accidents were personal, instructional, aerial application, business, and positioning.
+Given that the stakeholder plans to purchase and operate aircraft for both commercial and private use, this variable was the focus of the bivariate analysis.

 ### Recommendations

-The head of the new aviation division should purchase:
+The head of the new aviation division is advised to consider the following:

-1. Aircrafts of the make Bell or Mooney
+1. Purchase aircrafts from the Bell or Mooney manufacturers.

-2. A helicopter instead of an Airplane
+2. Opt for a helicopter over an airplane.

-3. Aircrafts with engine type of Turbo Shaft, Turbo Fan, Turbo Prop
+3. Choose aircrafts with Turbo Shaft, Turbo Fan, or Turbo Prop engine types.

  # Repository Guide